TM registration in european union

 Where a trademark using any of the above-mentioned geographical names has been approved and registered, it shall continue to be valid.

-4. Where there are some designs or wordings in a trademark design that are not allowed to be registered (only referring to the designs or wordings falling under items (5) and (6) under Article 8 of the Chinese Trademark Law as mentioned above), and, further, these designs or wordings are so close as to be inseparable from the trademark as a whole, and the deletion thereof will bring about great impact thereto, the applicant may disclaim said design or wordings.
+4. Where there are some designs or wordings in a trademark design that are not allowed to be registered (only referring to the designs or wordings falling under items (5) and (6) under Article 8 of the Chinese Trademark Law as mentioned above), and, further, these designs or wordings are so close as to be inseparable from the trademark as a whole, and the deletion thereof will bring about great impact thereto, the applicant may disclaim said designs or wordings.

 A trademark in China is valid for ten years from the date of registration.
 A request to renew the registration must be filed within twelve months prior to the date of expiration.
 A grace period of six months is allowed by paying a corresponding surcharge.
 A trademark may be renewed each time for a period of ten years.